Simulation framework

 Add gravity to the simulation

-If the chosen mode is fixed_pot, the user must subsequently set the initial potential at the same time as the other initial conditions (in primitive variables).
+If the chosen mode is 'fixed_pot', the user must subsequently set the initial potential at the same time as the other initial conditions.
+Ulula will take the gradients of this potential and apply them uniformly.

 Parameters: